Kiffhost/exalted-scripture-understanding/Rules Reference/Combat/Mounted Fighting.md

 # Equipping and Fighting with Mounts
 Characters may obtain specialized defensive equipment designed for mounts, called barding.
 They may also wish to equip their mount with weaponry such as fortified crowns, horns, or fixed [[Lance|lances]].

 In general, barding for mounts works exactly the same as armor for any other character—light, medium, and heavy barding is available, with the same traits as armor for humans.
 Barding’s [[Mobility Penalty]] is applied to the mount’s [[#Speed Bonus]], and in certain cases might even turn it into a speed penalty (such as with heavy barding on a mammoth).
-In the likely event that a barded mount isn’t [[tracking]] [[Initiative]], it’s suggested that barding subtract [[Attack#raw damage|raw damage]] from incoming [[Attack#decisive|decisive]] attacks against the mount (-2 for light, -4 for medium, -6 for heavy).
+In the likely event that a barded mount isn’t [[Tracking]] [[Initiative]], it’s suggested that barding subtract [[Attack#raw damage|raw damage]] from incoming [[Attack#decisive|decisive]] attacks against the mount (-2 for light, -4 for medium, -6 for heavy).

 Weapons, by contrast, give access to special advantages.
 Horns or spikes grant the gore technique used by ox-dragons, aurochs, and other horned beasts.
 A [[Lance]], by contrast, is a heavy weapon detailed on page 585; mounting it to the saddle makes it impossible to [[Attack#Disarm|disarm]], and enables the impale technique.

 Commanding the mount to attack or use an attack technique uses up its rider’s [[Combat Action]].
 This is considered an [[Attack]] action, and can be placed in a [[Flurry]].
 ## Impale attack
-To impale an enemy, the character must make a withering or decisive attack with a fixed [[lance]] after moving two consecutive range bands toward her target; this adds +5 to the attack’s raw damage if withering, or +3 if decisive.
+To impale an enemy, the character must make a withering or decisive attack with a fixed [[Lance]] after moving two consecutive range bands toward her target; this adds +5 to the attack’s raw damage if withering, or +3 if decisive.